As some as you know, I’m no stranger to Peru. I spent half of 2017 here, and I plan to be back real soon.

 Absolutely no complaints on this front.

 …well, except for one: there isn’t a huge street food scene here.
-Sure, you can get some anticuchos, Venezuelan arepas or orange juice from stalls in the more middle/lower class neighbourhoods, and occasionally you’ll see a few street stalls dotted around Barranco, but if you’re living in San Isidro or Miraflores, you’re shit outta luck for good street food.
+Sure, you can get some anticuchos, Venezuelan arepas or orange juice from stalls in the more middle/lower class neighbourhoods, and occasionally you’ll see a few street stalls dotted around Barranco, but if you’re living in San Isidro or Miraflores, you’re out of luck for good street food.
 The only stalls they seem to permit around here are those selling churros or popcorn in Parque Kennedy.

 Times like this I miss Mexico.